sleepingburrito/BushidoBomb/Readme.txt

 Bushido Bomb is a simple 2 player platform fighter.
 Its a hobby, open source, home brew project made to run on the nes.
 The objective is to die the least and the first player to get 9 deaths loose the match.
 You die in one hit, the idea came from the game Bushido Blade on the PS1.
-The player’s are bombs and you attack each other with a lit torch.
-The players and inside jokes on the map the pits are based off the video game website GiantBomb.
+The playerâ€™s are bombs and you attack each other with a lit torch.
+The players and inside jokes on the map bomb basement are based off the video game website GiantBomb.

 Controls:
 a: jump